NREC- FAQ

 Yes; if the study falls within the remits of health research defined for the NRECs, it should be submitted to the National Office for review.

-10. Could you clarify what happens with non-trial clinical multicentre studies – local research ethics committee (LREC) or NREC?
+9. Could you clarify what happens with non-trial clinical multicentre studies – local RECs or NREC?

-Multi-centre studies that do not involve a clinical trial of medicines for human use do not come under the imminent or existing EU Regulations, and therefore remain within the remit of the local RECs.
+Multi-centre studies that do not fall under the EU Regulations, and therefore remain within the remit of the local RECs.
 Parallel reforms in research governance and the local REC system led by the R&D Team at the HSE will assist in streamlining REC approvals for multisite clinical studies in the future.

-11. What about external organisations such as charities, services that do not have access to institutional RECs – where do they go the get ethical approval?
+10. What is the REC pathway for external organisations such as charities, services that do not have access to institutional RECs?

 Both the NREC-CT and NREC-MD have defined health research remits in line with the respective relevant EU Regulations in clinical trials of investigational medicinal products, clinical investigation of medical devices and performance studies of in vitro diagnostic medical devices.
 Any research study that falls within the remits of the NREC-MD or NREC-CT must be reviewed through the NREC system.
 The NRECs will not review studies that do not come under these Regulations.
 For more information on research ethics committees in other areas of research, please consult https://hseresearch.ie/research-ethics/.

-For more detail, please visit the specific National Office website and the website of the Data protection Commission.
+For general information regarding data protection legislation requirements in Ireland please the website of the Data protection Commission.

 Yes, applicants must pay the relevant fee in advance of submission to the National Office for Research Ethics Committees.